After your baby is born

 You will be given advice about which medicines to take if you are breastfeeding.
 The routine medicines which are recommended to you are all safe during pregnancy and while you are breastfeeding.

-Parents of all babies in the UK are given the opportunity to have their baby tested for SCD (together with other health checks).
+Parents of all babies in the UK are given the opportunity to have their baby tested for sickle cell disease (SCD), as well as other health checks.
 This is done from a heel-prick blood sample on about day 5 after birth.

 This is called the newborn blood-spot test.
 You can read about this on the NHS website